 Also weird is the fact Wayne Gretzky agreed to wear it at all.
 There's really not a single element of this jersey that isn't weird.

 Let us reword that last sentence.

 There's not a single element of this jersey that isn't really weird.

 Here are the Los Angeles Kings debuting their new alternate "Burger King" jerseys against the Mighty Ducks of Anaheim, who were wearing their "Wild Wing" jerseys in what ranks as The Worst Dressed Game in NHL History.

-Next, the Ugly Fest '96 continues as Wayne Gretzky sets up Jari Kurri for a power play goal.
+Next Ugly Fest '96 between the Kings and Mighty Ducks continues as Wayne Gretzky sets up Jari Kurri for a power play goal.